Mariya Gabriel: European People's Party

+After her resignation from Bulgarian politics in 2024, Gabriel was unsuccessfully nominated as vice president of the European People’s Party and deputy secretary-general of NATO.
+She then became the European People’s Party women president in December 2025 and president of the Robert Schuman Institute, a Budapest-based training institute affiliated with the party.

+UNESCO

+Gabriel addressing the opening ceremony of Wikimania in July 2026.

+In early 2026, Gabriel was named as a strong contender for the post of UNESCO's assistant director general for information and communication.
+She was supported by the Bulgarian government, with the then-outgoing Bulgarian foreign minister Georg Georgiev signing a letter in favor of her nomination on 23 January 2026.
+Bulgaria's permanent delegate to UNESCO, Radka Balabanova-Ruleva, who was appointed during Gabriel's earlier term as foreign minister, was responsible for securing her nomination through various channels, including talks with the-then newly appointed UNESCO director-general Khaled El-Enany.
+Her appointment was formally announced by UNESCO a week later on 30 January, and she took office on 1 March 2026.
+On 15 July 2026, Gabriel signed an agreement made by the permanent delegate of the Netherlands to UNESCO, which pledged a four-year contribution of €2.4 million over four years to UNESCO’s Communication and Information Sector.

 Controversies

 In 2017, in the midst of her candidacy as EU commissioner, Bulgarian reporters discovered that she was renting a plush apartment from the municipality in the upscale Lozenets district of Sofia for just €200 a month — about a quarter of the market rate.
 Bulgaria's anti-corruption commission (the Commission for Countering Corruption and Forfeiture of Illegally Acquired Property) was tipped off that Gabriel rented a municipal housing in October 2010 while she was a MEP.
 The difference between the market rental price of about €800 on average and the rent paid by Gabriel for 32 months, amounts to nearly €20,000.
 The commission indeed found a signed rental agreement from 1 October 2010 to 11 April 2012.

 The deal was allegedly brokered by the center-right GERB party, which controls the Sofia Municipality and owns the apartment.
 Gabriel failed to disclose the discount in her declaration of interests in 2012 and 2014, which she was required to complete as a Member of the European Parliament (MEP).
 The preferential rental agreement was also missing from the declaration of financial interests she submitted for the job as head of the European Commission's digital economy and society portfolio.
 Three cabinet ministers resigned in 2019 with similar accusations.